anurag0906/HCA.ValidationFunction/README.md

 ### Please Note
-Local azurite emulator not working properly, (since Personal use laptop with Home edition have various OS and other restrictions) hence unable to run "Designer" on local.
+Local azurite emulator not working properly, (since Personal use laptop with Home edition have various OS, setup, network and other restrictions) hence unable to run "Designer" on local.

 **Hence had to do development in Azure Portal**